Below is a transcription of this recording:

 Let Me Criticize You So I Feel Safer

 It keeps me from seeing all the things that could go well, it keeps me from seeing opportunities, because I’m looking for all the things that could go wrong.
 So it divides instead of connects.

 Well, I get to this event, I get to this retreat and it’s out in the woods, it’s far away, I don’t know anybody there, and this one guy, big guy, he triggered me.
 There was just something about this guy I didn’t like.
 Didn’t even know him!
 He was just walking around, and I didn’t like him!

 I just immediately felt threatened.
 I was judging him, and I started doing this exhausting defensive thing.
 All the time, I was convinced I was correct!
 It never occurred to me to think, maybe he’s not this way.
 Maybe he’s somebody that people love, and he’s a great guy.
 Nope.
-In my head I was building this story about him that he was an asshole.
-He was a jerk.
+In my head I was building this story about him that he was a jerk.

 I Was Super Pissed

 So, at one point in the weekend, I was tired.
 I was hungry.
 I don’t think I had eaten anything for 24 hours really.
 I don’t think I had slept much.
 They were leading me through this process and I was royally pissed off.
 I was angry.
 And here was my chance.